syncthing/docs/users/config.rst

 listenAddress
     The listen address for incoming sync connections.
-See :ref:`listen-addresses` for allowed syntax.
+See :ref:`listen-addresses` for the allowed syntax.

 globalAnnounceServer
     A URI to a global announce (discovery) server, or the word ``default`` to include the default servers.
 Any number of globalAnnounceServer elements may be present.
-The syntax for non-default entries is that of a HTTP or HTTPS URL.
+The syntax for non-default entries is that of an HTTP or HTTPS URL.
 A number of options may be added as query options to the URL:
     ``insecure`` to prevent certificate validation (required for HTTP URLs) and ``id=<device ID>`` to perform certificate pinning.
 The device ID to